Read time: 8.7 minutes

-“This meant the floor was heavier than we would have liked,” admits Ingles.
+“This meant the floor was heavier than we would have liked,” admits James.
 “But even despite the extra weight, the performance it brought was massive.
 When it worked properly, it increased downforce by more than a third in some conditions – improving lap time by as much as several seconds.

 “To go to Australia with the new system, completely untested on track and for it to work straight away, was unbelievable.
 We qualified on the front row of the grid and were overcome with relief.”

-“For 2012, to prevent teams from blowing the diffuser, the FIA banned low-exit exhausts and specified that the exhaust exits had to come out of the top body and point upwards – a far more traditional position,” explains Foster.
+“For 2012, to prevent teams from blowing the diffuser, the FIA banned low-exit exhausts and specified that the exhaust exits had to come out of the top body and point upwards – a far more traditional position,” explains Steve.